Books I Read in February & March 2021

 A non-fiction book documenting Rachel DeLoache Williams’ experience of being conned by her so-called friend Anna Delvey aka Anna Sorokin.
 Anna Sorokin was a major New York City con artist who made tons of people believe that she was a socialite with a trust fund, starting up a foundation and living in a hotel.
 This book is really gripping in places and drags a bit in others.

 I don’t know how to rate this book.
 I didn’t really get the message that Helena was trying to push.
 A lot of this book revolves around her own life and her family, and whilst that’s lovely that doesn’t really affect me or my life as a girl.

 I love musical biographies, but for me, this one slightly missed the mark.
 It was good and nice, but it was missing things like hilarious anecdotes and authenticity for me.
 I did enjoy it and I think that Andrew really loved George, as his best friend, but this feels like a book that martyrs a person rather than remembers them.
 Still worth a read if you love Wham, or are interested in 80s musical biographies like me.

 Another music biography!
 I’ve always liked Sara Bareilles’ songs I’ve heard, but I’d not heard many before reading this book.
-I knew that she had written the music for Waitress the musical and she was very talented, but jeez this woman has quite the catalogue.
+I knew that she had written the music for Waitress the musical and she was very talented, but jeez this woman has quite the catalog.
 Needless to say, I’m a fan now.
 She is a straight-talking Canadian woman who just got on with things, regardless of times getting tough.
 I greatly respect that.